How to import projects in Gryzzly

 Updated over a week ago

-Note: you must have admin privileges to access this section.
+You must have admin privileges to access this section.

-import projects
+import project

 Import projects